brainspinner/cvasl/docs/developers.rst

 When it comes to style, beyond linting we are trying to conform, more or less, to the Google Python style https://google.github.io/styleguide/pyguide.html

+Vendor
+^^^^^^

+We have a module with variuos submodules called vendor.
+This is a place for certain open source code from third party libraries.
+Due to the lack of version control and releases on much scientific software we release code from these libraries with our own.
+We include the original licenses, and code that has been modified to fit the standard style of Python or whichever language the original code was written in.
+These are not complete versions of the libraries, rather relevant functions.